 - Develop, test, and maintain large scale data processing systems

-A resume serves one purpose—to get you an interview.
-Most recruiters only spend 30-60 seconds reviewing your resume, so a good resume will say a lot with only a few words.
-Your resume should represent your skills and your career potential, but it should also convey your personality and tell your professional story.
-To an employer, a resume is the answer to the question: “Who are you?”Continue Reading
+A resume serves to get you an interview.
+Your resume should represent your skills and your career potential, but it should also convey your personality and professional story.
+A resume should answer the question: “Who are you?”Continue Reading

 A cover letter is a targeted letter that introduces you and your resume to a specific prospective employer.
-Cover letters are often required by employers as part of a job application along with a resume and sometimes, work samples.
-Even when not specifically requested by an employer, they are highly recommended.
-As the first communication between you and a prospective employer, a cover letter should convey professionalism and strong written communications ability while introducing yourself and explaining your credentials.Continue Reading
+A cover letter should convey professionalism and strong written communications ability.Continue Reading

 - On-campus employment for F-1 students does not require written approval if you are maintaining lawful F-1 status.